A Film by holly hardman

-Explore the complex world of evangelical Christian belief and culture set against a backdrop of coastal devastation and apocalyptic fear.
+Explore the complex world of evangelical End Times belief and culture set against a backdrop of coastal devastation and apocalyptic fear.

 In the years following Hurricanes Katrina and Rita, Director Holly Hardman focuses her lens on a fundamentalist cross-carrier, a fervent youth choir leader, and a fascinating collection of their born-again brethren along the Gulf Coast.
 All believe that God sent the hurricanes of 2005 to punish America for its sinful ways.
 And all share a desire to prepare themselves and the world for the End Times and the rapture.